Hospitaller Templar heritage

 Ajat

-12th-century church, supposedly Templar.
+12th-century church, believed to be Templar.
 Open every day.

 Remains of the cloister and necropolis.
 Medieval traces in the village.
 Free access.